 Fall is more than the kickoff to all of our favorite holidays.
-For me, it’s also the season of dinner parties, casual get togethers— and lots of entertaining.
-We’ll be hosting our first big event of the season this coming week and I’m so excited!
+For me, it’s also the season of dinner parties, casual get-togethers— and lots of entertaining.
+We’ll be hosting our first big event of the season in only a few weeks and I’m so excited!

 I’ve learned the hard way just how risky it can be to kick off a dinner party with hors d’oeuvres.
-Generally, guests arrive hungry, fill up on the appetizers becoming less than interested in the main event.
+Generally, guests arrive hungrily, fill up on the appetizers, soon becoming less than interested in the main event.

 Baked Bacon and Clam Dip